Kate Northrup Relaxed Money Review: My 1-Year Experience

 If you’re curious but not ready to commit to the full program, the best place to start is Kate’s free 3-day workshop, Good with Money.
 It gives you a feel for her approach and can help you see whether this kind of work resonates with you.

-And if nothing else, I hope this review helps you feel a little more grounded and supported as you think about your relationship with money.
+And if nothing else, I hope this review helps you feel a little more grounded as you think about your relationship with money.
 If you have questions, feel free to ask in the comments or send me an email.